 All Puppy School tutors have undertaken a comprehensive training course, comprising residential training courses as well as home study.

 Courses in behaviour problem solving, run by Gwen Bailey, are attended twice a year to ensure the best advice is offered to owners with problem puppies.

-Tutors are kept up to date with new ideas by regularly attending meeting including Puppy School conferences and exclusive Puppy School courses by leading trainers/behaviourists such as Tony Orchard and John Rogerson.
-In addition, tutors regularly attend seminars and conferences run by groups such as CABTSG, APBC, BSAVA.
+Tutors are kept up to date with new ideas by regularly attending meeting including Puppy School conferences and exclusive Puppy School courses by leading trainers/behaviourists.
+In addition, tutors regularly attend seminars and conferences run by groups such as CABTSG, APBC, and BSAVA.

 All tutors have acquired a great deal of practical hands-on experience with different breeds and types of dog before joining Puppy School, as well as owning dogs themselves.
 This helps to ensure that they will understand your particular puppy and can help you overcome any difficulty that may arise.

 The quality of the Puppy School tutors can be seen if you look through the profiles of individual tutors.
 As you will see, nearly all tutors have some form of further training in animal behaviour from accredited academic institutions.
 Many have a degree level education in animal behaviour and welfare, and many hold a Diploma or MSc in Companion Animal Behaviour and Counselling.

 Some tutors have worked in rescue, some are volunteers involved in dog walking, home visiting or fostering.
 Some have worked with wolves, others have puppy walked for Guide Dogs.
 Some currently work as dog sitters or walkers, as vet nurses, vets, or dog wardens.

 All own their own dogs, from Chinese Cresteds to Wolfhounds, and many compete in obedience, agility, heelwork to music, flyball and working trials.
 Some are also crazy enough to be involved in canicross and husky racing.